azzarelli/nerf_depth_testing/README.md

-# Testing NeRFS as INRs of Depth
+# Testing NeRFs as INRs of Depth

 This is the code-base for the research paper.
 TBD